 Select [Approved Requests] from the banner at the top of the Test Administrator Interface.
 The Print Requests window opens (figure 31), listing print requests by student.

 Figure 31.
 [Approved Requests] button on the Test Administrator Interface

 The Approved Requests window opens, listing print requests by student.
 To print the list of approved requests, select the [Print] button (figure 32).

 Ending a Test Session

 After answering the last item in each domain and selecting the [End Test] button—a red square in the top left corner of the screen—each student is presented with the End Test screen prompting the student to review answers for all items available to the student prior to submitting the test.
-Mark for Review, noted by a blue flag, is provided as a reminder to a student that the student had a question or concern about a particular item.
-In figure 33, item 10 is marked for review.
+Mark for Review, noted by a blue flag, is provided as a reminder to the student that the student had a question or concern about a particular item.
+In figure 33, item 4 is marked for review.

 Figure 33.
 End Test screen

 The student is permitted to review all items—marked or unmarked—within the constraints of the pause rule.
 Students may return to a previous question and modify their response if the test was not paused for more than 20 minutes.